Intelligent Automation & Soft Computing DOI:10.32604/iasc.2020.012775 | |

 4.5 Comparison of Text Detection on Original Image and Clustered Image

 The results in the above Tab.
 7 that the detection of characters becomes easy after applying K-Means on images.
 In most of the images, MSER cannot detect all characters, but after applying clustering on the images, MSER detects characters without false positive values.
-The best results can be obtained using images clustered images.
-However, in some cases, both images and images gave perfect results for detection.
-Therefore, it can be concluded that images gives the best results while using images and images MSER can detect some characters only.
+The best results can be obtained using clustered images.
+However, in some cases, both and gave perfect results for detection.
+Therefore, it can be concluded that gives the best results while using and MSER can detect some characters only.
 It is also evident that detection becomes easier after applying clustering on images.
 In the Tab.
 8 below, MSER works better on clustered images as compared to original images.

 4.6 Comparison of Proposed Text Extraction Method with Existing Benchmark Technologies